browsermedia/browsercms/README.markdown

 Copy the 12 images located at doc/design/es to public/images/cms replacing the original ones, to see the Spanish version of the butons or create your own (see below).

+**NOTE** These images will not change when you alternate between locales.
+I might fix this in the future but now my purpose is to run the CMS just in one language other than English.
+Quickly swapping locales is just ment for development.

 ## Pending transaltions